-We’re going to cover the advantages of each of these methods, but we’ll also look at some of their downsides when compared to the other choices.
-By the end of this section, you should at least know which of the following methods you’re more likely to prefer.
+We're going to cover each of these methods' advantages, but we'll also look at some of their downsides compared to the other choices.
+By the end of this section, you should at least know which of the following methods you're more likely to prefer.

 Shaving is one of the simplest ways to keep your pubic hair trimmed, as most people will know how to shave by the time they're teenagers.
 Some of the other tools may require an acclimatization period, but all you have to do with your trusty razor is run it over the hair that you want to see gone.

-Make sure to use plenty of high-quality shaving cream if you’re going to use a razor on your pubic area, as that will reduce the likelihood of nicks and scratches from the blade.
-You can either use a safety razor (like The Plow) or a multi-blade razor, depending on your preference.
+Make sure to use plenty of high-quality shaving cream if you're going to use a razor on your pubic area, as that will reduce the likelihood of nicks and scratches from the blade.
+You can either use a safety razor or a multi-blade razor, depending on your preference.

 Trimmers also have the benefit of reducing the likelihood of ingrown hairs and other issues that can be caused by shaving.
 The only problem with trimmers is that they will never cut the pubic hair as closely as a razor, so if you're looking for smoothness, you'll want to stick with the previous option.

 Tweezers are another choice when it comes to plucking your pubic hair, but it is one of the more painful options on this list.
 You'll only want to use tweezers around your pubic area when you have a few hairs that are difficult to reach.
 Using tweezers for a large number of hairs is both tedious and painful.